CalfCrusher/RobinHood/README.md

 * Run Nuclei on all subdomains
 * Try to get origin of IPs using CloudFlair
 * Get interesting URLs for XSS, SSRF, SQLi, LFI
-* Scan with Dalfox
-* Scan with SQLMAP
-* Test for basic LFI vulnerability
 * Test for basi SSRF using burp.collaborator
 * Search for subdomains takeover